We are a small group of programmers, designers, writers, speakers and evangelists of The Open Web.

 - saying ‘Yes, I can do that.’

-Would like to have a cunning plan to retire by the age of 45 and sail around the world a few times with her husband, meeting up with her children at random intervals, and writing a novel or 2 whilst filming a ground-breaking documentary about the social ails of the world.
+Would like to have a cunning plan to retire one day and sail around the world a few times with her husband, meeting up with her children at random intervals, and writing a novel or 2 whilst filming a ground-breaking documentary about the social ails of the world.
+Until then, is very happy building small apps that help make a handful of people's lives a little bit better.

 People and project management